FISHARMNIC/Better-Coding-Lang/README.md

 * `return <value>`
 * `end @function`
 * FUNCTION ARE AUTOEXECUTED
-	* To avoid this add a `goto main` before your functions
+	* To avoid this add a `start main` before your function definitions
 	* And then add a `main:` after your functions

 ## Pointers